New Horizon School offers the following year-round special subject areas:

 1.)
 Physical Education

 Physical Education at New Horizon is offered to all students twice a week.
-During the first half of the year, students participate in soccer and bowling along with a variety of other activities that emphasis gross motor skills.
+During the first half of the year, students participate in soccer and bowling along with a variety of other activities that emphasis gross and fine motor skills.
 During the second half of the year, students participate in basketball, track and field activities and many other different activities that teach rules of games.
 Students at New Horizon have the unique experience of participating in Special Olympics and train throughout the year for Special Olympic activities.